laravel/docs/responses.md

     ->cookie($name, $value, $minutes, $path, $domain, $secure, $httpOnly)

-Alternatively, you can use the `Cookie` facade to queue cookies.
-The `queue` method accepts both a `Cookie` instance or a list of arguments to create one:
+Alternatively, you can use the `Cookie` facade to "queue" cookies for attachment to the outgoing response from your application.
+The `queue` method accepts a `Cookie` instance or the arguments needed to create a `Cookie` instance.
+These cookies will be attached to the outgoing response before it is sent to the browser:

     Cookie::queue(Cookie::make('name', 'value', $minutes));

     Cookie::queue('name', 'value', $minutes);

-These cookies will be attached to the response on its creation.

 <a name="cookies-and-encryption"></a>
 #### Cookies & Encryption